noyo-technologies/address-history-challenge/README.md

 # Address History Server

+This server provides a set of endpoints that allows the user to perform CRUD operations on an `Address` model as well as to view historical versions of an address by looking at the events that have taken place on the Address.

 ## Running the Server

 The only prerequisite for running this server is to have [Docker](https://docs.docker.com/install/) installed.